-yhat=predict(pruned\tree,newdata=baseball[-train,])

-baseball.test=baseball[-train,"salary"]
+yhat=predict(pruned_tree,newdata=baseball[-train,]) baseball.test=baseball[-train,"salary"] plot(baseball.test,pred,xlab='observed',ylab='predicted') abline(0,1,col="red")

-plot(baseball.test,yhat)

-abline(0,1)

 Learning a regression tree

 Tree building process

 Cost-complexity pruning

 4 Combining trees

 (B)

 - If the response is a categorical variable (factor) taking c values indexed by 1, 2, ..., c, we have a classification problem. - The only changes needed in the tree-growing algorithm concern the criteria for splitting nodes and pruning the tree. - In classification, each split will aim at obtaining nodes as "pure" as possible (a node is pure if it contains observations from only one class).
 For that, we need to define a suitable impurity measure.